sylhare/sylhare.github.io/_posts/2023/2023-06-22-Typescript-monorepo.md

 are absolutely hate it.

-In the case of Google where [95%][2] of its code is in a single repository, we can see that it can be done at a big scale for billions of line of code.
-However, however they have a dedicated team to manage it and multiple tools have been developed to make it work.
+In the case of Google where [95%][2] of its code is in a single repository, we can see that it can be done at a big scale for billions of lines of code.
+However, they have a dedicated team to manage it and multiple tools have been developed to make it work.

-So we won't go too much into why too much code in one repo is hard to manage or why having all your dependency in one repo is cool to make updates and have visibility.
-We'll just try to make our multi package project work in Typescript, and I'm going to call that a [monorepo][4] because it's shorter.
+So we won't go too much into why too much code in one repo is hard to manage or why having all your dependencies in one repo is cool to make updates and have visibility.
+We'll just try to make our multi-package project work in Typescript, and I'm going to call that a [monorepo][4] because it's shorter.
 But let me know your thoughts in the comment section 🙃.

+But if you are interested, checkout [monorepo.tools][6] which has some keen insight about the question.
+I have extracted those diagrams which give a good overview of the monorepo concept:

+{% include aligner.html images="nx-polyrepo.png,nx-monorepo.png" column=2 caption="Representation of a poly repo setup versus a monorepo" %}

+It is summarised with "_A monorepo is a single repository containing multiple distinct projects, with well-defined relationships._"

 ## Monorepo with Typescript